 A home appraisal is ultimately the most accurate way of getting an evaluation on your home.
 Sellers who want to sell as-is may choose to get an inspection report as well, so that everything up for repair is laid out in black and white and all parties can openly discuss the terms of the sale.

 It is important to note that with some housing loan programs, like FHA and HUD, for example, have specific conditional requirements that the house has to meet, and sometimes repairs are required to get through the underwriting process.
 If your HVAC is not in good working condition, for example, your buyer might have to pay for that repair out of pocket before buying your home.
 Not only would this cause the buyer some major concerns, but this could prevent the house from being sold at all.

 As-Is Cash Buyers: No, we aren’t a Scam

 Cash buyers are real estate professionals who do not list and sell homes on the MLS, but rather buy the home outright as an investment.
 Generally, cash buyers have a professional team of investors who will come to your home and make an educated offer on your property.

 Sellers who don’t want to bother with repair just to list their homes and get potential buyers can get a fair cash offer on the spot and choose their own closing date.
-In addition to repairs, you can also avoid any closing costs and agent commissions that come with selling a home.
+In addition to repairs, you can also avoid any closing costs and agent commissions that come with selling a house as is in Charlotte.

 Here at Quick Fix, we have been helping customers find their way out of different mortgage situations for over 10 years – including customers who are in foreclosure and disrepair.
 We pay 100% of the closing costs.
 If you want to get a free offer with no obligation, contact us today.